emmanuelfwerr/DataScience/README.md

 My name is Emmanuel Werr and welcome to my Data Science repo!
 A little bit about me.
 I did my undergraduate at Pennsylvania State University where I majored in Electrical Engineering with an emphasis on embedded systems and digital signal processing.
 Halfway through my college career, I discovered my passion for utilizing software to build datasets that allowed me to solve problems and make cool graphs.

-I like to focus on developing software for whatever problems come my way, automating my life wherever I can, and conducting analysis on topics that I am passionate about!
+I like to focus on developing software to aid my efforts in conducting analysis on topics that I am passionate about!

 ### Contact Me